lukeginn/MininingOptimiser/README.md

 ## Discussion

+In this project we aim to build a simulation environment for a flotation unit in a mineral processing facility.
+Specially, we aim to optimize the iron and silica output concentrtions, given the feed inputs and flotation settings.

-There are four stages to this project:
+There are four stages to this project.

 ### 1. Data Preprocessing

 In this stage, we clean and prepare the data for analysis.
-This includes handling missing values, normalizing data, and feature engineering to create new variables that can improve model performance.
+This includes handling missing values, interpolation, removing outliers, aggregating and feature engineering.
+Importantly, at each stage of the preprocessing, a series of artifacts are automatically produced: meta_data, time-series plots and histograms.
+This way there is a full understanding of the impact each stage has towards the final dataset.
 The preprocessing steps are as follows:

 - **Initial Preprocessing**: Standardizes column names, cleans data by replacing commas with dots, converts specific columns to datetime and numeric types, and aggregates data by grouping it from half-secondly to hourly.
 - **Missing Data Processing**: Identifies and corrects missing data by deleting rows with missing values, interpolating time series, and replacing missing values with specified values.